Montandalar/foodblocks/README.md

 and each one comes with a custom texture like a giant cube version of that block.

+## FAQ

 Q: Isn't this a bit silly?
 What should I do with these blocks?

 A: Yes, very silly.
 You could use them to build a house if you really wanted.

+Q: Does this mean plants will now grow into blocks?

+A: No, you have to craft the foodblocks out of plants you have already harvested.

+Q: What do the foodblocks drop?

+A: 9 items by default, but see the section on configuration.

 ## Installation